alandipert/golf/README.markdown

 * __Clientside MVC framework:__ A javascript MVC framework with
-  template-based views and ActiveRecord style models, controller actions implementing callbacks corresponding to an action lifecycle (allowing the controller to save and restore its state when invoked or destroyed), and models based on the ActiveRecord pattern.
+  template-based views and ActiveRecord style models, controller actions implementing callbacks corresponding to an action lifecycle (allowing the controller to save and restore its state when invoked or destroyed).

 * __Zero-configuration Cloudfront caching:__ An optional, fully automatic
-  and transparent AWS Cloudfront caching of 99% of the Golf application (clients use JSONP to fetch UI elements from Cloudfront---we'll see how later).
+  and transparent AWS Cloudfront caching of 99% of the Golf application, including dynamic content (clients use JSONP to fetch UI elements from Cloudfront---we'll see how later).

 * __DHTML accessibility proxy:__ A serverside javascript proxy
   which enables fully dynamic AJAX DHTML Golf apps to work reliably and